Banner Image

 IIDE's Placement Statistics

-Lux remains a powerful and iconic beauty brand with strong global presence and high recall value.
-Its celebrity-driven image and wide distribution give it a major advantage.
-However, in 2026’s evolving market, consumer preferences have shifted toward natural, dermatologically tested, and eco-friendly products.
+Lux remains a powerful beauty brand with strong global presence and high recall.
+However, in 2026's evolving market, consumer preferences have shifted decisively toward natural, dermatologically tested, and eco-friendly products.

-To succeed in the future, Lux must reinvent its positioning - moving from glamour-based marketing to trust-based, wellness-centric branding.
-If Lux adapts, it can retain leadership and attract new-age consumers.
+To succeed, Lux must reinvent its positioning moving from glamour-based to trust-based, wellness-centric branding.
+This is now an operational imperative, not optional.
+If Lux adapts decisively by repositioning around scientific credibility, launching D2C channels, and expanding into underserved segments (male grooming, rural sachets), it can retain leadership and attract new-age consumers.

 Courses Recommended for you